EchoMAV/docs/docs/echopilot_ai.md

 ## Streaming Telemetry from the Autopilot (Detailed)

 The autopilot has a high-speed serial interface between the FMU/STM32H7 and the Jetson SOM.
-The Jetson UART1 (pins 203, 205) is connected to the autopilot's USART3 (Typically Serial2).
-To enable [MAVLink](https://mavlink.io/en/) data between the FMU and Jetson, you will need to check and/or modify PX4/Ardupilot parameters to ensure that Telem2 is set to `MAVLink2` and set the baud rate to the desired value.
-A typical baud rate is `500,000`, but you can use any baud rate you wish as long as the mavlink-router application receiving MAVLink on the Jetson is configured to match.
+The Jetson UART1 (pins 203, 205) is connected to the autopilot's UART2.
+If EchoMAV has provisioned your board, or if you are using our [Board Support Package](https://github.com/EchoMAV/echopilot_ai_bsp), then the default parameters will be set automatically if you build the PX4 or Ardupilot firmware.
+However, to understand what parameters are used to enable [MAVLink](https://mavlink.io/en/) data flow between the FMU and Jetson, note the parameters used below.
+In both cases, you are enabling the autopilot serial port to receive MAVLink2 data and setting the baud rate to the appropriate value.
+A typical baud rate is `500000` kpbs, but you can use any baud rate you wish as long as the mavlink-router application sending/receiving MAVLink on the Jetson is configured to match.
+For factory provisioned devices, we set it to 500000.

 For example, on ArduPilot set the following params and reboot:
 ```